ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/snippets_menu/readme.md

 with the modified SymPy menu into one new list.

-This gives us the original `Snippets` menu with SymPy and pandas removed, as well as another menu devoted to just SymPy right in the menu bar:
+This gives us the original `Snippets` menu with SymPy and pandas removed, as well as new menus devoted to just SymPy and Numpy right in the menu bar:

 ![Opened snippets menu after adjustments](screenshot2.png)

-You can see that the two items are indeed removed from `Snippets`, and "SymPy" now has a place of honor right in the menu bar.
+You can see that the two items are indeed removed from `Snippets`, and "SymPy" and "Numpy" now have places of honor right in the menu bar.
 You can, of course, swap their order in the code above, or make any number of further alterations.

 ### Changing the insertion point

 You might want to change the order of the menus in the navbar (that top-level bar with "File", etc.).
 For example, it might feel particularly natural to have "Help" as the last item, so maybe you'd prefer to put the `Snippets` menu *before* the "Help" menu.
 Or you may prefer to maintain the structure of the menus in the navbar, and would rather have the `Snippets` menu *inside* of some other top-level menu -- like the "Insert" menu.
 Personally, I prefer to have the `Snippets` menu in its default position for easy access.
 But it's certainly possible to put it other places.

-To help do this, there are two additional arguments to the `load_ipython_extension` function we've used above.
-Their default arguments give us the usual placement of the `Snippets` menu; by giving different arguments, we can change the placement.
-These arguments are
+To help do this, there are two additional options available.
+Their default values give us the usual placement of the `Snippets` menu; by giving them different values, we can change the placement.
+These options are

   1. `sibling`: This is an HTML node next to our new menu, presumably [selected with `jQuery`](http://learn.jquery.com/using-jquery-core/selecting-elements/).